tzing/fs_minizip/Readme.md

 # fs.minizip

-fs.minizip is a project to warp [pyminizip] for python [filesystem].
+fs.minizip is a project to wrap [pyminizip] for python [filesystem].

 The original python filesystem project does not deal with password protected zip file since current Python does not support.